NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary/Runebranded Aurochs.md

 abilities_mid:
   - name: ""
   - name: "Lightning Horns"
-    desc: "`pf2:0` (electricity,magical) **Trigger** The runebranded aurochs takes electricity damage;\n**Effect** Blue bolts of electricity crackle between the aurochs's horns as though they were a pair of lightning rods.
+    desc: "`pf2:0` (electricity,magical) **Trigger** The runebranded aurochs takes electricity damage;\n* * *\n\n**Effect** Blue bolts of electricity crackle between the aurochs's horns as though they were a pair of lightning rods.
 The next time the runebranded aurochs touches another creature, the electricity discharges.
 The touched creature takes electricity damage equal to the electricity damage that triggered this ability."

   - name: "[[Bestiary Ability Glossary/Buck|Buck]]"
-    desc: "`pf2:r`  "
+    desc: "`pf2:r`  DC 20 Reflex"

 attacks:
   - name: ""